The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-7/lesson-7-knex/notes.md

 ### Setting up the Database

+We'll be using [this SQL file](./demo/db.sql) called `db.sql` to seed our database.
+To follow along, create a new folder and then make your own copy of `db.sql` in that folder.

 Take a look at the `db.sql` file.
 It contains the SQL commands to create and populate a database called `playground`.
 This database will have five tables: `people`, `pets`, `customers`, `orders`, `products`.

 We can run these commands to set up our work (if working on windows, add `sudo -u postgres` before each command)